sidfishus/ScriptableTemplate/README.md

 ## Notes

 I created this on my lunch break at work because I could see it being a massive benefit to the productivity of my department at the time.
 Particularily on the 2 classic ASP applications we supported and developed due to the large swathes of repeated / similar code they both contained.
-Subsequently the syntax of the template script language this uses has been centered around the ease of parsing for a computer (to get it working faster) as opposed to the ease of readability for a human.
+Subsequently the syntax of the template script language this uses has been centered around the ease of parsing by a computer (to arrive at a working application quicker) as opposed to the ease of readability for a human.
 I would definitely consider improving the syntax in future versions if it was going to be used heavily and I had the resources to do it.
+Features that are missing or that could be improved:
+- The ability to comment the script code does not exist.
+- Whitespace in between text and script in templates carries to the output file.

 ## Example

-A simple example that can be used to create a HTML page based on a set of parameters and a dynamic dataset.
+This is a simple example that can be used to create a HTML page based on a set of parameters and a dynamic dataset to illustrate basic useage of ScriptableTemplate.
 It consists of a HTML file which contains the static HTML template and the embedded script to output the dynamic parts, as well as a .cs file that uses the ScriptableTemplate engine to parameterise and use the template to generate the output file.

 ### template.html

+Script is encapsulated in between {} blocks.
+To escape a '{', use '{{'.
+The full features and keywords that are available can be found by reading the ScriptableTemplate class code.

 ```
 <!DOCTYPE html>